ur-whitelab/hoomd-tf/README.md

 ### Exploding Gradients

-There is a bug in norms (https://github.com/tensorflow/tensorflow/issues/12071) that makes it impossible to use optimizers with tensorflow norms.
+There is a bug in norms (https://github.com/tensorflow/tensorflow/issues/12071) that makes it impossible to use optimizers with TensorFlow norms.
 To get around this, use the builtin workaround (`graphbuilder.safe_norm`).
 Note that this is only necessary if you're summing up gradients, like what is commonly done in computing gradients in optimizers.
 There is almost no performance penalty, so it is fine to replace `tf.norm` with `graphbuilder.safe_norm` throughout.

 You can also clip gradients instead of using safe_norm:
 ```python